AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-consent.md

 The [Experience Cloud Opt-in Service](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.html) service lets you set up protocols for the visitor to determine if you can set a cookie on the user's device or browser when visiting your site.

-This is an extension of the Experience Cloud ID (ECID), designed to let you control whether and which Experience Cloud solutions can place cookies on web pages for visitors prior to user consent.
+This is an extension of the [!DNL Experience Cloud ID (ECID) Service], designed to let you control whether and which Experience Cloud solutions can place cookies on web pages for visitors prior to user consent.

 The [Experience Cloud Opt-in Service](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.html) also lets you set protocols to integrate with your Consent Management Platform (CMP) and existing systems as part of your larger design.